 I would not recommend freezing the soup for a later use, as the dumplings really suffer and lose their shape and tend to fall apart after thawing.

-Try my Vegan Enoki Mushroom and Dumpling Soup!
+Try my Vegan Enoki Mushroom and Dumpling Soup for a veggie packed and vegan version of dumpling soup.

 Use up that leftover Rotisserie Chicken with my easy weeknight Rotisserie Chicken Noodle Soup recipe!